Sergio-Al/flutter-bloc-product-management/lib/presentation/blocs/auth/AUTH_BLOC_GUIDE.md

 - ✅ AuthEvent: 7 events defined
 - ✅ AuthState: 8 states defined
+- ✅ AuthUseCases: 8 use cases implemented
-- ✅ AuthBloc: All event handlers implemented
+- ✅ AuthBloc: All event handlers implemented with use cases
 - ✅ Compiles without errors
-- ✅ Uses AuthRepository interface
+- ✅ Uses use cases for business logic
-- ✅ Follows BLoC pattern best practices
+- ✅ Follows Clean Architecture principles
 - ✅ Ready for UI integration